 Stopbank means a structure constructed on a floodplain, or alongside a river, designed to contain flood flows and prevent high river flows flooding onto adjacent land.
-Stopbanks are included as a defence against water.
+Stopbanks are included within the meaning of "defence against water".

-The definitions are necessary to assist with interpretation of the provisions that follow in this section of these plan changes.
+The definitions are necessary to assist with interpretation of other provisions that follow in section 3.1 of these plan changes.